-For other contributions, you must satisfy certain age and service conditions under the Plan.
+In order to participate in the Plan, you must satisfy certain age and service conditions under the Plan.

 - Minimum age requirement.
-In order to participate in the Plan you must be at least age 21. - Minimum service requirement.
+There is no minimum age requirement for participation in the Plan. - Minimum service requirement.
 There is no minimum service requirement to participate under the Plan.
-Thus, you will be eligible to participate in the Plan (provided you are an Eligible Employee) as of the first Entry Date following your date of employment (or the date you satisfy any minimum age requirement described above).
+Thus, you will be eligible to participate in the Plan (provided you are an Eligible Employee) as of the first Entry Date following your date of employment.

 Entry Date.
 Once you have satisfied the eligibility conditions described above, you will be eligible to participate under the Plan on your Entry Date.
-For this purpose, your Entry Date is the first day of the month coinciding with or next following the date you satisfy the eligibility conditions described above.
-For example, if you satisfy the Plan's eligibility conditions on April 12, you will be eligible to enter the Plan on the following May 1.
-If on the other hand, you satisfy the eligibility conditions on November 12, you will be eligible to enter the Plan on the following December 1.
+For this purpose, your Entry Date is your date of employment.
+Thus, you will be eligible to participate immediately upon your date of hire, provided you are an Eligible Employee.

 Crediting eligibility service.
 In determining whether you satisfy any minimum age or service conditions under the Plan, all service you perform during the year is counted.
 In addition, if you go on a maternity or paternity leave of absence (including a leave of absence under the Family Medical Leave Act) or a military leave of absence, you may receive credit for service during your period of absence for certain purposes under the Plan.
 You should contact the Plan Administrator to determine the effect of a maternity/paternity or military leave of absence on your eligibility to participate under the Plan.
+See Article 2 for a description of "predecessor" employers for whom service may be credited for eligibility purposes under the Plan.

-Eligibility upon rehire.
+Eligibility upon rehire or change in employment status.
 If you terminate employment after satisfying the minimum age and service requirements under the Plan and you are subsequently rehired as an Eligible Employee, you will enter the Plan on the later of your rehire date or your Entry Date.
-If you terminate employment prior to satisfying the minimum age and service requirements, and you are subsequently rehired, you will have to re-satisfy the eligibility requirements in order to participate under the Plan.
+If you terminate employment prior to satisfying the minimum age and service requirements, and you are subsequently rehired, you will have to satisfy the eligibility requirements in order to participate under the Plan.

-Eligibility upon change in employment status.
 If you are not an Eligible Employee on your Entry Date, but you subsequently change status to an eligible class of Employee, you will be eligible to enter the Plan immediately (provided you have already satisfied the minimum age and service requirements).
-If you are an Eligible Employee and subsequently become ineligible to participate in all or certain parts of the Plan, all contributions for which you are no longer eligible for under the Plan will cease as of the date you become ineligible to participate.
-See "Excluded Employees" information above for more information on exclusions to participation under the Plan.
+If you are an Eligible Employee and subsequently become ineligible to participate in the Plan, all contributions under the Plan will cease as of the date you become ineligible to participate.
 However, all service earned while you are employed, including service earned while you are ineligible, will be counted when calculating your vested percentage in your account balance.